Supplier control can often be one of the most challenging tasks for companies.

-- When a supplier forgets to complete a questionnaire, the system chases the supplier to remind them it is outstanding.
+- If a supplier fails to complete a questionnaire, the system can chase the supplier to remind them it is outstanding.

 - The supplier completes work that requires your team to review it.

-However, not all events in your system are equally important.
-Every single document expiry should not trigger an email notification; otherwise, your inbox would be swamped with hundreds of messages that you might, eventually, start ignoring.
+However, it is worth noting that not all events in your system are equally important.
+Every single action should not trigger an email notification; otherwise, your inbox would be swamped with hundreds of messages that you might, eventually, start ignoring.

 - Low priority – use the software dashboard: Events like expired documents can be pushed to the software dashboard as dashboard alerts.

-- Medium priority – send it to your inbox: If a supplier submits a response to a CAPA, a copy of the response is emailed as a PDF to your Supplier Quality Management team.
+- Medium priority – send it to your inbox: If a supplier submits a response to a Corrective Action Protective Action, a copy of the response is emailed as a PDF to your Supplier Quality Management team.

-- High priority – push it to your phone: If a high-risk complaint is logged in the system, a SMS is sent to the Technical Manager alerting them immediately.
+- High priority – push it to your phone: If a high-risk complaint is logged in the system, a SMS is sent to the Technical Manager, or team member responsible, alerting them immediately.